streamnative/awesome-pulsar/README.md

 - [Kafka Pulsar Connector](http://pulsar.apache.org/docs/en/io-kafka/): Pulsar connectors that receive data from and send data to [Apache Kafka](http://kafka.apache.org)
 - [Kafka Connect Adoptor](): A Pulsar Connector that adopts Kafka Connect api and run an existing Kafka connector as a Pulsar connector.

+## Connectors

+- [streamnative/pulsar-io-kafka](https://github.com/streamnative/pulsar-io-kafka): An enhanced version of pulsar-io-kafka connector to support copying data between Kafka and Pulsar with schema.

 ## Logging

 - [logstash-input-pulsar](https://github.com/se7enkings/logstash-input-pulsar): A logstash input that receives data from Pulsar.